Kartones/quaddicted-random-map/README.md

 ## Running

-Only providing instructions for linux (and only tested there), but pull requests are welcomed.
+Only providing instructions for linux, but pull requests are welcomed.

 Execute from a command line at your Quake root folder.